dullroar/ten-steps-to-linux-survival/Step-1.md

 system.
-I don't count myself a Linux guru (***at all***), but I have been running it since 1996 (Slackware on a laptop with 8MB of memory!), and have worked on or run at home various ports and flavors and and versions and distros of "*IX" over the years, including:
+I don't count myself a Linux guru (***at all***), but I have been running it since 1996 (Slackware on a laptop with 8MB of memory!), and have worked on or run at home various ports and flavors and and versions and distros of "UNIX" over the years, including:

 * **AIX**